akvorado/akvorado/README.md

 directory.

 A demo site using fake data is available on [demo.akvorado.net](https://demo.akvorado.net).
-It is almost the direct result of running `docker-compose up` on a fresh checkout.
+It is the direct result of running `docker-compose up` on a fresh checkout but port 2055 is not accessible (you cannot send you own flows).
+Please, be gentle with this resource.